ansemjo/static-toolbox/README.md

 The scripts placed in `build/` are Dockerfiles that are built with the `builtkit` frontend.
-However, the end result is not a container image but a built binary that is saved in the base directory, which you can then copy where-ever you like.
+However, the end result is not a container image but a built binary that is saved in the `compiled/` directory, which you can then copy where-ever you like.
 The fact that everything is built inside a container means that you do not need to provide any specific build environment – besides an installation of Docker.